How Much Does an Asbestos Survey Cost? UK Prices 2026

 TA6 disclosure requirements

 The TA6 Property Information Form (section 7.4) asks directly whether you are aware of any asbestos or materials suspected of containing asbestos.
 You must answer honestly.
 A professional survey moves you from “not known” to a definitive answer backed by evidence, which protects you from post-completion misrepresentation claims.
+For a detailed guide on this disclosure, see our guide on TA6 asbestos disclosure.

 Buyer's survey findings

 If the buyer's homebuyer report or building survey flags potential asbestos, their solicitor will raise additional enquiries.
 Without your own survey report, you face a two- to three-week delay while one is arranged.
 Having a report in hand allows you to respond immediately.
+For more on managing this process, see our guide on how to respond to buyer survey findings.

 Mortgage lender requirements